 Why is a rise in sea level predicted to occur?

-(2) Melting of mountain glaciers and ice caps is another factor contributing to the anticipated sea level rise.
+(2) Melting of mountain glaciers and ice caps is another factor contributing to current and predicted sea level rise.
 Glaciers across the world are retreating, including those in the Cascades Range, Peru, and Mt.
 Kilamanjaro.
 Two thirds of Glacier National Park's ice fields have vanished since 1850, and if present retreat rates continue, there will be none left there within 30 - 40 years.
 Seven of the largest of Mt Hood's 11 glaciers have shrunk by an average of 30% since 1900 (COS 2007).
 (Again, it isn't completely clear if there is a "human fingerprint" behind this melting or not, but it seems increasingly likely that there is.)

 GREENLAND AND ANTARCTICA:

 So far air temperatures over Antarctica are still below freezing, by and large, but warmer water coming in under ice melts it from beneath - the same melting from beneath also occurs in Greenland and in the Arctic.
-In some cases, the melting thins ice or its attachments so that they break off and then float and melt Rising sea levels themselves contribute to further sea level rises because more water can gets under ice and melt it from beneath.
+In some cases, the melting thins ice or its attachments so that they break off and then float and melt.
+Rising sea levels themselves contribute to further sea level rises because more water can gets under ice and melt it from beneath.
 Further, ice sheet demise allows ice streams to flow out into the ocean instead of being caught by ice shelves.
 Are also increasingly seeing melting from the top as air temperatures warm - for Antarctica, so far this is true only for the western peninsula that sticks out towards S America (summer temps there can be > 0 C for longer than in the past; there has been about a 2.5 C increase in temperatures there since the mid-1940's).
 Several ice collapse events have happened there -e.g., in March 2008 a one hundred sixty sq mile chunk of the Wilkins ice shelf broke off - and that wasn't the largest calving in recent years!

 Greenland's ice has lost meters of thickness in many places over the past few decades, and its mass has diminished.
 Greenland's ice sheets are moving faster because of melt-induced water lubrication (water flows down cracks in the ice sheets and lubricates them from below) BUT the outlet glaciers haven't sped up all that much (in 2007, it seemed like people thought they had sped up more - time will tell!) .
 Surface meltwater lubrication is likely to have a substantive but not catastrophic effect on Greenland's ice - this is a dynamic field of investigation and little understood.
 (Science 9 May 08 and 18 Apr 08.)